yuna-kim-12/yuna-kim-12/README.md

 ### 📚 My Goal for 2024
 ---
-- To be responsible for what I chose
+- To be responsible for what I choose
 - Study for Programming Language, Data, Algorithm
 : I'm currently learning programming with python.
 I want to raise my level to significant state so that I can be a data analyst.